 - Q: Who controls what credit reference agencies are allowed to do with my personal information?

-- A: All organisations that collect and process personal information are regulated by the Data Protection Act 1998, overseen by the Information Commissioner's Office.
+- A: All organisations that collect and process personal information are regulated by the Data Protection Act 1998 or (from 25 May 2018) the General Data Protection Regulation (2016/679) and the Data Protection Act 2018, overseen by the Information Commissioner’s Office.
 All credit reference agencies are in regular dialogue with the Commissioner.
 Use of the Electoral Register is controlled under the Representation of the People Act 2000.

-- A: No, access to your information is very strictly controlled and only those that are entitled to do so may see it.
-Usually that will only be with your consent or (very occasionally) if there is a legal requirement.
+• A: No, access to your information is very strictly controlled and only those that are entitled to do so may see it.
+Usually that will only be with your agreement or (very occasionally) if there is a legal requirement.

-- When credit reference agencies receive a search from us they will:
+- A: When credit reference agencies receive a search from us they will:

 - Supply to us:

-- Credit information such as previous applications and the conduct of the accounts in your name and of your associate(s) (if there is a link between you);
+- Credit information such as previous applications for financial products and the conduct of the accounts in your name and of your financial associate(s) (if there is a link between you);

 - Public information such as County Court Judgments (CCJs) and bankruptcies;